prusrafal/Click-Through-Rate-Prediction-Model/README.md

 5. **Viewing Results**:
    - The `project.nb.html` file contains the notebook version of the primary analysis.
 Open it in a web browser to view the results directly.

+## Acknowledgements

+This project utilizes the "Click-Through Rate Prediction" dataset, available on Kaggle.
+The dataset is instrumental in evaluating ad performance through click-through rate metrics, crucial for optimizing ad prediction systems in online advertising.

+## License

+The usage of the dataset follows the terms and conditions provided by Kaggle and in particular, the data holder, Avazu.
+For more detailed information, please refer to the [Click-Through Rate Prediction]([https://www.kaggle.com/](https://www.kaggle.com/c/avazu-ctr-prediction/overview)https://www.kaggle.com/c/avazu-ctr-prediction/overview).